idanmoshe2/Blackjack-League/README.md

 	-Player: Managing features for each player.
 	-Stats: Managing statistics for each player in each game and saving league data for database.

-UML Diagram is attached to this folder ("UMLDiagram.png")*
+UML Diagram is attached to this folder. ("UMLDiagram.png")